“I’m not fit enough to hike..” Many people feel they couldn’t do a hiking trip because they aren’t fit

 However you have got to start somewhere, so here are my top tips for those

-who are curious about how to start to get fit for bushwalking and longer hikes in general.
+who are curious about how to improve their fitness for bushwalking and longer hikes in general.

 To begin with try some easily accessable tracks, something that is well